Massive-Wiki/developer-massive-wiki/Start a Massive Wiki - how-to.md

 With these two questions answered a Massive Wiki can be created and put into practice.
 One further question remains.

 **Third**: will this wiki be published to the World-Wide Web?
 The Massive Wiki team provides a publication method, Massive Wiki Builder (MWB), that renders the content of the wiki as a static web site.
-For a Github wiki repository, MWB can be enabled by Github, or by another hosting service such as [Netlify](https://netlify.app).
+For a Github wiki repository, MWB publishing can be enabled by Github, or by another hosting service such as [Netlify](https://netlify.app).